 A Cure for Common Coughs and Colds

-Honey that does not possess hydrogen peroxide contains phytochemicals, chemical compounds derived from plants or fruits and is a natural energy booster for athletes.
-One hundred grams of pure honey (the kind you’ll find from beekeepers, not the store) contains 82.4 % carbohydrate, 38.5 grams of fructose, 31 grams of glucose, 7.2 grams of maltose, and just over 1 gram of sucrose.
+Honey that does not possess hydrogen peroxide contains phytochemicals and chemical compounds derived from plants or fruits and is a natural energy booster for athletes.
+One hundred grams of pure honey (the kind you’ll find from beekeepers, not the store) contains 82.4 % carbohydrates, 38.5 grams of fructose, 31 grams of glucose, 7.2 grams of maltose, and just over 1 gram of sucrose.

 In ancient times, honey was rubbed into a fresh wound as an antiseptic.
 Today, raw honey is being used to treat specific skincare problems:

-- As a beauty tool, honey combat free radicals on the skin
+- As a beauty tool, honey combats free radicals on the skin

-- For natural skin repair evening out skin tone, even helping with acne
+- For natural skin repair, evening out skin tone, and even helping with acne

 - To naturally treat sunburn

 Most anti-dandruff shampoos contain carcinogenic chemicals that are harmful to the scalp.
-On the other hand, natural honey is entirely safe and brings instant relief to your scalp.
-The primary reason honey is effective in treating dandruff and dermatitis is that it directly targets and kills fungus present on your scalp.
+On the other hand, natural honey is safe and brings instant relief to your scalp.
+Honey effectively treats dandruff and dermatitis because it directly targets and kills fungus on your scalp.
 It also reduces inflammation caused by a fungal infection.
 Your skin heals much faster, and you experience a reduction in hair loss.

-- Bedtime honey consumption promotes therapeutic sleep.
+- Bedtime honey consumption promotes restorative sleep.
 For example, honey ensures adequate liver-glycogen stores while sleeping for eight hours.